jsheunis/fMRwhy/README.md

 Or download and extract the zipped code base from the green `Code` button on this page.

 `fMRwhy` also has several software dependencies, which you are required to install.
-When running `fmrwhy_bids_worfklowQC`, these dependencies will be checked and you will be notified if they are not installed or not on your Matlab path.
+When running `fmrwhy_workflow_qc`, these dependencies will be checked and you will be notified if they are not installed or not on your Matlab path.

 To add `fMRwhy` to your Matlab path, run the following from the Matlab command window: